Net Worth vs Self Worth: Money Isn’t Everything

 Now that I have progressed to the point where I am saving in just about every area of my financial life, from time to time, I hit certain “crossroads” where I am not sure if I am crossing the line into areas that are affecting my self-worth rather than my net worth.
-In a sense, the question I find myself asking is “How much is too much?”
+In a sense, the question I find myself asking is “Are my priorities in the right place?”

 Surveys – I invest a certain portion of my free time into filling out surveys on the internet for compensation.
 In the beginning, there were probably five or six sites that I subscribed to.
 Once I took a hard look at it, I realized that the sites that offered next to nothing in the way of compensation were a waste of my time.
 Actually, not a waste of my time, but that my time could be better spent elsewhere (i.e. quality time with my wife).
 I have since dropped this down to two sites, and am considering going down to one site because of the reason I just mentioned.